MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-D-Flammable-Fabrics-Act-Regulations/part-1633-Standard-Flammability-Open-Flame-Mattress-Sets/subpart-B-Rules-Regulations/section-1633.12.md

 (b) The mattress label required in paragraph (a) of this section must measure 23/4″ in width and the length can increase as needed for varying information.
 The label must be white with black text.
 The label text shall comply with the following format requirements:

 (1) All information specified in paragraphs (a)(1) through (6) of this section must be in 6-point font or larger with mixed uppercase and lowercase letters.
-The text must be left justified and begin1/4″ from left edge of label.
+The text must be left justified and begin 1/4″ from left edge of label.
 See Figure 12-17 of this part.

 (2) The statement specified in paragraph (a)(7)(i) of this section must be in 10-point Arial/Helvetica font or larger, uppercase letters with the words “*WITHOUT* A FOUNDATION” bolded and the word “*WITHOUT*” in italics.
 The text shall be centered in a text box with the width measuring 21/2″ and the length increasing as needed.
 See Figures 16 and 17 of this part.